Kallocain: Critical reception

 Upon its publication in 1940, Kallocain was greeted as a major work by contemporary Swedish critics.
 "Of international class" wrote Artur Lundkvist and Karl Ragnar Gierow called it “a significant and lasting work of art.”

 In his introduction to the English translation in 1966, critic Richard B. Vowles wrote that Kallocain "deserves to take a secure place in the literature of dystopia among such novels as Aldous Huxley’s Brave New World and George Orwell’s 1984."
-Comparing it to the mentioned novels, Vowles noted that Kallocain differed from both of them in not being satirical as Brave New World, and being more sophisticated and less detailed about the Worldstate's philosophy as in the "novel-of-idea and melodrama" 1984, and found a closer relation to Yevgeny Zamyatin's 1920 novel We.
+Comparing it to the mentioned novels, Vowles stated that Kallocain differed from both of them in not being satirical as Brave New World, viewing it as more “sophisticated” but less detailed about the Worldstate's philosophy as in the "novel-of-idea and melodrama" 1984, and found a closer relation to Yevgeny Zamyatin's 1920 novel We.
 Vowles also noted that the novel was written by a poet: "Typically Karin Boye, in moments of intensity, resorts to the symbols of her poetry.
 Beneath the concrete expanses of the Worldstate lies the source spring of her lyricism."

-In a 2023 review of the English translation, critic Ilana Masad noted that beyond the plot's "somewhat standard questions regarding freedom and its meaning, Boye manages to seed far more intimate themes.", "Relationships are the true heart of Kallocain: how intimacies shape us, how the presence of difference can free us, and how what is freely given between people is always so much more powerful and real than what is taken by force."
+In a 2023 review of the English translation, critic Ilana Masad stated that beyond the plot's "somewhat standard questions regarding freedom and its meaning, Boye manages to seed far more intimate themes.", "Relationships are the true heart of Kallocain: how intimacies shape us, how the presence of difference can free us, and how what is freely given between people is always so much more powerful and real than what is taken by force."